harababurel/gameoflife/README.md

 ```console
 python2.7 state-generator.py
 ```
+the generator will ask for the `height`, `width`, and `density` of the board. the density represents the expected percentage of live cells.

+additionally, you can find some preset samples in the `templates/initial-states/` directory.

 also, be sure to check the `settings.cfg` file for any alteration to the user preferences. finally, you can run the simulator with the following command: